 If the summons received is from the Federal Court System (Eastern District of Washington), then they will notify you of your term later on.
 If you have questions, go to their website and click on the "Jury Service" icon for more information on the Federal Court System.

 Jury Summons & Juror Information Form

-When you receive a Jury Summons and Juror Information Form (JIF) (PDF), please keep the Jury Summons for your first day of service.
-You should fill out the Juror Information Form and return it immediately.
-If there are complications with the date or with actual service, you should write those concerns on the Juror Information Form before mailing it back to the court.
-Or you may use the Jury Management Information system to confirm that you received the summons and to provide the additional information that is needed for Jury Duty.
+When you receive a Jury Summons, please keep the Jury Summons for your first day of service.
+You should fill out the Jury Summons Online Form and provide the additional information that is needed for Jury Service immediately.
+If there are complications with the date or with actual service, you should indicate those concerns on the Jury Summons Online Form .

-For additional information on the jury duty process, please refer to the Juror Information page and/or the FAQs page.
+For additional information on the jury service process, please refer to the Juror Information page and/or the FAQs page.